-Part of configuring the digits collector is assigning an audio prompt.
-This recording indicates to the caller that they must press the digit that corresponds to their need, or enter multiple digits in cases where they must enter a unique identifying number.

-The other part to configuring the collector is to set the minimum and maximum number of digits allowed for the input, the maximum number of invalid attempts allowed, and timeout settings.
+- Assign an audio prompt.
+This recording indicates to the caller that they must press the digit that corresponds to their need, or enter multiple digits in cases where they must enter a unique identifying number. - Set the minimum and maximum number of digits allowed for the input, the maximum number of invalid attempts allowed, and timeout settings.